The 7 Continents Marathon Club & Intercontinental Marathon Club

 3. A marathon distance in its entirety must be completed on each continent.
 A marathon which starts on one continent and finishes on another will not be counted.
 Marathons on treadmills or boats will not be counted.
 A person running beyond a marathon distance as part of an ultra marathon must complete the advertised ultra marathon distance or be given an official split time for the marathon.

 4. Islands located near a continental landmass are considered part of that continent if they are part of its tectonic plate or continental shelf.
-In this respect, Ireland and Britain are considered part of Europe, Greenland is part of North America (although politically part of Europe), Japan is part of Asia, and New Zealand is part of Australia even though it's also considered a micro continent.
+In this respect, Ireland and Britain are considered part of Europe, Greenland is part of North America (although politically part of Europe) and Japan is part of Asia.

 5. There are some islands and island groups that are not considered part of any continent: Hawaii is an example.